-The head node instance can be watched and managed without Bright Cluster Manager in the following ways.
+The head node instance can be watched and managed without the cluster manager in the following ways.

-2.11.1 Status Checking Via Instance Selection From Instances List
+2.9.1 Status Checking Via Instance Selection From Instances List

 Clicking the Instances menu resource item from the navigation pane opens up the "Instances" pane.
 This lists instances belonging to the account owner.
 An instance can be marked by ticking its checkbox.
 Information for the selected instance is then displayed in the lower main pane (figure 2.6).